 What is Your Windows 10 is infected with viruses?

-In this particular case, users are shown a legitimate McAfee antivirus page offering to purchase the McAfee® Total Protection subscription.
-Scammers behind the “Your Windows 10 is infected with viruses” scam earn a commission for each purchased McAfee subscription.
-Of course, McAfee and other antivirus companies do not allow affiliates to promote their products using social engineering tricks, misleading methods, and deceptive advertising.
-However, despite this ban, scammers continue to advertise McAfee Antivirus and other antivirus companies’ products.
+The scam encourages users to click on the “Proceed” button that redirects users to a legitimate McAfee page offering to purchase the McAfee license.
+Scammers behind this scam earn a commission for each purchased McAfee subscription.
+Of course, McAfee do not allow affiliates to promote their products using social engineering tricks, misleading methods, and deceptive advertising.
+However, despite this ban, scammers continue to advertise McAfee products and services.

 Text presented in this scam: